Overcoming the Modality Gap in Context-Aided Forecasting: Proposed Method

 A trivially useful context $\mathbf{x}$ would directly describe $z_{P+1:P+Q}$ in textual form, allowing exact recovery of the future values.
 However, such context is unrealistic, and a model trained this way would not generalize to real-world data.
 Instead, we aim for context that is both plausible and informative.
 As shown in \cref{fig:data_pipeline}, our pipeline selects a time series dataset as a starting point, generates plausible context, and filters for quality.

 \paragraph{Generating Plausible Contexts} Large language models have been shown to be accurate context-aided forecasters, even without specific training for the task~\citep{williams2024context}.
 This raises a natural question: can we also use them to generate context for a given observation $z_{1:P+Q}$?
 We do so by prompting the model with both historical and future values, along with a short description of the data domain drawn from the original publications.
+This future conditioning is intentional: it is used only as an offline data-construction mechanism to simulate forecast-time side information and test whether models exploit it, not as an online forecasting protocol.
 We then instruct the model to produce a scenario that would help predict the future values, focusing in particular on changes in dynamics from the historical series.
 However, many LLMs produce data of limited diversity, even at higher temperatures, resulting in redundant contexts.
 To address this, we take inspiration from~\citet{merrill2024languagemodelsstrugglezeroshot} by prompting the model to avoid repeating scenarios from previously generated contexts.
 See \cref{sec:pipeline_splits} for the prompt.

 \paragraph{Ensuring Informative Contexts} While LLM-generated contexts can appear informative at first glance, they may fail to introduce new information, contain incorrect information, or be too difficult for state-of-the-art context-aided models to exploit.
 To ensure quality, we first perform a basic check by prompting an LLM to verify whether the context explicitly mentions the variable represented in the time series and whether the scenario is plausible for that variable.
-See \cref{sec:pipeline_splits} for the prompt used.
+See \cref{sec:pipeline_splits} for the prompt used; as a complementary surface-quality sanity check, 11 annotators evaluated 30 generated contexts, with 80\% clear-quantity and 82\% plausible-scenario majority votes (\cref{tab:human_eval_context_quality}).